-The 1st class I’m currently taking is Nutrition, Health and Lifestyle (6 week course exploring nutrition concepts that take center stage in mainstream media outlets & become conversation topics among consumers interested in food choice as it relates to optimal health and physical performance) which is ending in the next week or 2… super cool; lots of info which has somewhat inspired some of the current changes/experiments and also lots of documentary watching!
+A 6 week course exploring nutritional concepts that take center stage in mainstream media outlets and have become conversational topics among consumers interested in food choice as it relates to optimal health and physical performance.
+This course also inspired some of the current changes/experiments I’m working on and lots of documentary watching!

 5. Food Matters – James Colquhoun and Carlo Ledesma – This film takes a timely and hard-hitting look at how the food we eat is helping or hurting our health, and what we can do to live (and eat) better.

-4. Fat, Sick & Nearly Dead – Joe Cross and Kurt Engfehr – 2 men whose bodies have been trashed by steroids, obesity and illness, document their rigorous healing path in a bid to regain their health… got a juicer, excited to try it out 😀
+4. Fat, Sick and Nearly Dead – Joe Cross and Kurt Engfehr – 2 men whose bodies have been trashed by steroids, obesity and illness, document their rigorous healing path in a bid to regain their health… got a juicer, excited to try it out 😀

 3. Hungry For Change – James Colquhoun, Laurentine Ten Bosch and Carlo Ledesma – This documentary exposes shocking secrets the diet, weight loss and food industries use to keep consumers coming back for more.